exercism/python/CONTRIBUTING.md

 <p vertical-align="middle"><h2>In General</h2></p>
 <br>

+- Please make sure to have a quick read-through of our Exercism [Pull Requests][prs] document before jumping in.&nbsp;😅
 - Maintainers are happy to review your work and help troubleshoot with you.&nbsp;💛&nbsp;💙&nbsp;
   - Requests are reviewed as soon as is practical/possible.
   - (❗&nbsp;) Reviewers may be in a different timezone&nbsp;⌚&nbsp;, or tied up &nbsp;🧶&nbsp; with other tasks.